TrackPolitics logoTrackPolitics

 AI-generated

-Al Carns is a Labour (Co-op) MP for Birmingham Selly Oak, elected in 2024.
-He serves as Parliamentary Under-Secretary in the Ministry of Defence, focusing on veterans’ affairs, and sits on the Select Committee on the Armed Forces Bill.
+Al Carns is the Labour (Co-op) MP for Birmingham Selly Oak, elected in 2024.
+He serves as Parliamentary Under-Secretary (Minister for Veterans) in the Ministry of Defence, and since February 2026 has sat on the Select Committee on the Armed Forces Bill.

 Voting Patterns